 Orthopedic specialists group scoliosis into types.
 Knowing the type of scoliosis helps health care providers develop the most appropriate care plan:

 - Idiopathic scoliosis.
 This is the most common type of scoliosis.
 Kids can get it at any age, but most of the time it happens around puberty when a child goes through a growth spurt.
 Experts don't know exactly why this type of scoliosis develops, but it runs in some families.

 - Congenital scoliosis.
 This type of scoliosis happens when something goes wrong with the way some of the vertebrae developed while a baby was in the womb.
 The problem might not be noticed until a child goes through a growth spurt, usually around age 2 or between 8 and 13.

-- Scoliosis caused by a medical condition.
+- Scoliosis is caused by a medical condition.
 Some kids develop scoliosis because they have a long-term medical problem that affects the muscles or skeletal system.
 For example, kids with muscular dystrophy, cerebral palsy, Marfan syndrome, or osteogenesis imperfecta may get scoliosis.
 Kids who have had tumors or growths on their spine may also develop scoliosis.

 Small curves usually don't cause problems.
 But a curve that gets worse can be bad for a person's health.
 Very large curves can damage the joints and cause arthritis of the spine.
 Large curves can make the ribs rub against the pelvis, causing pain.
 Someone whose spine curves a lot might get lung problems.
 If it looks like scoliosis could cause health problems, doctors will treat it with a back brace to prevent it from getting worse.
 In some cases, kids need surgery.